Arabic Words Used in Everyday Spanish: History, Meaning, and Common Examples

 To truly sound like a native speaker, delve into the rich tapestry of expressions and idioms rooted in the era of the Caliphate of Cordoba.
 These linguistic treasures permeate almost all Spanish dialects, particularly Iberian Spanish spoken in Spain.
 For instance, the word "ojalá," used to express a desire for something to happen, originates from the Arabic "in sa'a llah", meaning "if God wills" or more precisely, "if Allah wills."
 In regions with a strong Christian influence, such as some Hispanic countries, you might also hear "si Dios quiere" used interchangeably.

-While your Spanish language classes may initially focus on grammar and essential vocabulary, you'll soon encounter commonly used words like "hasta."
+While your Spanish classes may initially focus on grammar and essential vocabulary, you'll soon encounter commonly used words like "hasta."
 This term denotes a destination to be reached or a goal to be achieved and finds its roots in the Arabic "hatta."
 Interestingly, this word also resonates in Portuguese as "até" or "fasta," depending on the context.
 Similarly, the simple yet versatile term "Guay," expressing admiration or excitement, hails from the Arabic "way" and enjoys widespread use in Spain.

 In addition to these, there are expressions less prevalent in Latin America but deeply ingrained in Spanish culture, such as "fulano."
 Used to refer to an unspecified person, phrases like "fulano de tal" or the diminutive "fulanito de tal" trace back to the Arabic "fulan."
 Even expressions such as Al Trote, which means “at a brisk pace” or “at once”, comes from the Arabic “al-trott”.

-Animal Names of Arabic Origin
+Animal Names in Spanish With Arabic Origins

 Scorpion